-The government has drafted its 2022-23 budget bill on the overoptimistic assumption that the economy will grow despite the sanctions and near-zero oil exports.
+The government has drafted its 2022-23 budget bill on the overoptimistic assumption that the economy will grow despite the sanctions and tough current conditions.

 The unrealistic economic projections and arbitrary line items in the budget reflect fears and the desperate attempt by the authorities to solve the economic crisis that has plagued the nation for years and threatened the livelihood of a large segment of the population.

 A review of the budget may reveal the mindset of its authors and clarify some of the ambiguous underlying social issues.

 To avoid any confusion and for the sake of simplicity, we will round up some figures and use standard industry terms such as “sale of capital assets and commitment to implement capital projects.”

 A budget bill is the government’s proposed annual “financial roadmap,” projecting a country’s revenue from various sources and its spending.
 A country’s annual income should cover its spending and make up for any deficit from the previous year to prevent the budget from causing inflation and recession.

 The government’s proposed 2022-23 budget bill is like a big head on a tiny body.
 It will worsen economic conditions for a large segment of the Iranian population.

 Even if inflation stays at the optimistic rate of 45 percent, the GDP at the start of the Iranian new year 1401 (starting on March 21) will be $154.6 billion.
 The government’s 2022-23 budget bill will be 65 percent of GDP.

 Increasing the government budget’s share of the GDP is a bad sign.
 It shows that those who have drafted the budget have predicted that the private sector’s contribution to the economy will shrink in the coming year or the inflation rate will rise above 45 percent.